AD-Edge/LRC-NFT-DynamicFrame/README.md

 -Resizing of nftBOX element (main container) based on whichever dimension is smallest (width vs height).
 This means the NFT will now resize based on either a horizontal OR vertical constraint being the smallest, rather than only the vertical height as it was in v0.1 (typical to web dev I found there was no standard implemented here, some sites/wallets constrain the size of the NFT based on width, some on height, so the best solution is to allow for both).
 Note that doing this with pure CSS is a nightmare, so I'm just brute-forcing the resize with Javascript now

 -Fullscreen toggle button added which further aids future-proofing.
-This also breaks the size limitations making the template more flexible
+This also breaks the size limitations when enabled - making the template more flexible overall

 -NFT scale limits also changed, minimum size is now 64px, maximum size is still 720px (but of course is overridden when in fullscreen mode)

 -Reworked delta symbol/link example, also disables when doco element is being dragged

 -Some minor fixes and improvements to various elements

+-Centering of main div within body element, so your NFT will center on any page its rendered on (looking at you, new GME fullscreen mode)

 ## Version 0.1 (21/06/2022)